splanquart/python-mangopay/docs/signals.rst

 =======

 To debug some feature we want to know what data are send to MangoPay.
-For do that you can use signals pluged in python-mangopay.
+For do that you can use signals plugged in python-mangopay.

 There is 5 signals :